Home » Recipes » No-Bake Homemade Chocolate Dipped Fruit Granola Bars

 • Dip the entire bar in chocolate rather than just topping it.
 You could do this with the small bites as well.

-• You could also coat half the bar in chocolate one kind of chocolate and the other in another kind of chocolate.
+• You could also dip half the bar in one kind of chocolate; and once it has set, dip the other half in a different chocolate.

 • Top the chocolate coated bar with your favorite chopped up nut or shredded coconut.